h4rvey-g/Notes-blog/docs/USMLE/Neurology/Huntington disease.md

 - <span style="background:rgba(240, 200, 0, 0.2)">Increased number of CAG repeats (trinucleotide or triplet repeat expansion) in the huntingtin gene on chromosome 4 </span>(most likely due to DNA polymerase dysfunction) results in the expression of an altered huntingtin protein.
 	- Huntingtin is physiologically expressed throughout the CNS, but its exact function is not known.
 - Autosomal dominant
-- Anticipation: increase in the number of CAG repeats in subsequent generations
+- <span style="background:rgba(240, 200, 0, 0.2)">Anticipation: increase in the number of CAG repeats in subsequent generations</span>
+	- In genetics, the term “anticipation” refers to the increasing severity and/or increasingly earlier manifestation of a disease from generation to generation.
+This phenomenon is observed in HD.

 ---
 # Pathophysiology